 VA Quality Scholars (VAQS)

-The VAQS program began in the late 1990’s and has been recognized as one of the most comprehensive and established Quality Improvement (QI) training programs.
-The program runs for two years and is designed to nurture fellows and junior faculty and allow them to develop a career in research, in QI and health services, or in QI within the framework of a position in medical administration, education, or clinical practice.
-The VAQS program is intended for health care professionals in advanced stages of training or junior faculty who would like to pursue careers in quality improvement.
+The VAQS fellowship program began in the late 1990’s and has been recognized as one of the most comprehensive and established Quality Improvement (QI) training programs in North America.
+This two year research program designed to nurture fellows and junior faculty to develop a career in research, in QI and health services, or in QI within the framework of leadership in medical administration, education, or clinical practice.
+The VAQS program is intended for health care professionals in advanced stages of training or junior faculty who would like to pursue academic careers in quality improvement and patient safety.

-The two-year VAQS fellowship is comprised of six components:
+The two-year VAQS fellowship is comprised of four components:

 Are you interested in learning more about the VAQS in Toronto?